thinkpace/prometheus/README.md

 * There is no encryption or authentication/authorization included, so I suggest to run this only in a protected environment (like your LAN ... hopefully 😉) and don't publish this service to the Internet.
 * [Admin API](https://prometheus.io/docs/prometheus/latest/querying/api/) is enabled and accessible without authentication/authorization.
 * [Management API](https://prometheus.io/docs/prometheus/latest/management_api/) is enabled and accessible without authentication/authorization.
-* docker-compose.yml is referencing to the latest Prometheus available in Docker Registry.
+* docker-compose.yml is referencing to the latest images available in Docker Registry.
 In a commercial environment, this is often seen as an anti pattern because it could lead to unintended updates and broken systems.
 However, in my specific scenario, I want to refer to the latest available image.
 If something fails unintended, I need to fix it.

 # Requirements

 * Ansible 2.7 or higher
 * Docker runtime environment with docker compose

-# Setup

-Please have a look at [ansible_playbook.yml](ansible/ansible_playbook.yml) and understand what's happening.
+* Please have a look at [ansible_playbook.yml](ansible/ansible_playbook.yml) and understand what's happening.

 Install Prometheus on hosts of group "prometheus":